saybuser/FD-SAT-Plan/README.md

 ## Improvements

 I always look for ways to improve the runtime performance and memory efficiency of FD-SAT-Plan.
 Since the publication [1], the performance of FD-SAT-Plan has significantly improved due to smarter encodings of the binarized activation functions.
 Namely, cardinality networks [6] are currently used to replace the sequential cardinality [7] constraints used in [1].
-Similar to

 ## Dependencies